 Protests articles on Democracy Chronicles

 Political protests are a human right, political right and civil liberty to come together and collectively express, promote, pursue and defend common interest.
-Today, pro-democracy protests are under threat.
+Today, pro-democracy protests and freedom of speech remain under threat.
 Also take a look at our articles on the Arab Spring, Occupy Wall Street, Occupy Turkey, and the Tea Party.

 State authorities in Iran have been imprisoning peaceful labor rights advocates as part of a growing campaign of political repression.

 Those identified from protests in 2019 face continuing fears of retribution under the now-authoritarian regime in Hong Kong.